ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 ```

 As you can notice, the concept is the same, but we dont need to return any value.

-You can see this as a method "returning" `void` or an error message/object.
+> You could see this as a method "returning" `void` or an error message/object.

 To close the circle, we need to call the `SetWarStatus` method somewhere.
-That somewhere will be another API endpoint, but this time we will `PATCH` the URI.
-The request body will need to be a JSON `WarStatus` object.
+That somewhere will be another API endpoint, but this time we will `PATCH` the URI with a request body made of a JSON `WarStatus` object.

 ```csharp
 builder.MapVerb("PATCH", "api/clans/{clanId}/warstatus", async (request, response, data) =>